quitehacker/Reporting-Tool-for-Azure/Readme.md

 If you've found a bug, please use the Issues tab to report a new issue or add your comments to an existing one.

-If you have any recommendations for the tool or require critical escalation, please email: CRT@crowdstrike.com.
+If you have any recommendations for the tool, please open an Issue.